German court rules Audi not liable in VW emissions scandal — for now | DW | 08.03.2021

-German carmaker Audi would not need to pay compensation to car owners over tampering with emissions values for the time being.
-However, this could change if there is proof that the executives were aware of the issue.
+Carmaker Audi will not need to pay compensation to car owners for the time being.
+However, this could change if proof emerges that the executives were aware that the parent company was tampering with emissions values.

-Germany's Federal Court of Justice on Monday ruled that auto manufacturer Audi is not immediately liable to pay compensation over the diesel emissions-rigging scandal.
+On Monday, Germany's Federal Court of Justice ruled that the auto manufacturer Audi is not immediately liable to pay compensation for its parent company's role in rigging diesel emissions.

-However, liability could shift to the Volkswagen subsidiary, if it can be shown that bosses there knew that unauthorized technology had been installed in its vehicles and put them on the market.
+Liability could shift to the Volkswagen subsidiary if it can be shown that bosses there knew that unauthorized technology had been installed in vehicles when they put them on the market.

-Judges had indicated it would be difficult to prove Audi's liability, as a subsidiary of Volkswagen, for installing the so-called "defeat devices" from the parent company.
+Judges had indicated that it would be difficult to prove Audi's liability, as a subsidiary of Volkswagen, in installing the so-called defeat devices from the parent company.

 Tens of thousands of vehicle owners in Germany are entitled to damages after a 2020 landmark court ruling on the Volkswagen diesel scandal.